-2.2 Sample Preparation
+2.2.
+Sample Preparation

 Prior to sample fabrication, the oil palm frond was washed with water to remove unwanted dirt, soil and insects then dried under the sun for 3 days.
-The frond was then pressed by using a pressing machine to obtain the fibers from the frond.
+The frond then pressed by using a pressing machine to obtain fibers from the frond.

-After the fiber was obtained from the frond, alkali treatment was done on the fiber by soaking the fiber in 2% sodium hydroxide (NaOH) solution at room temperature.
+After the fiber obtained from the frond, alkali treatment was performed on the fiber by soaking the fiber in 2% sodium hydroxide (NaOH) solution at room temperature.
 The OPF were soaked in the solution for 30 minutes then washed several times with water.
-To ensure no more moisture content is present in the fiber, the sample was placed into a drum dryer at 100°C for 6 hours to ensure the fibers were properly dried.
+To ensure no more moisture content presence in the fiber, the sample was placed into a drum dryer at 100°C for 6 hours to ensure fibers properly dried.

-Short OPF fiber was used in this work, which was prepared using the cut dried fibers to a size of 2 - 3 mm.
-To prepare the OPF powder, parts of the dried fibers were crushed to powder by using a crusher machine then sieved with a 60-micron mesh filter to separate the uncrushed fiber from the powder.
+Short OPF fiber was used in this work, which prepared by cut the dried fibers to a size of 2 - 3 mm.
+To prepare the OPF powder, parts of the dried fibers were crushed to powder by using crusher machine then sieved with a 60-micron mesh filter to separate uncrushed fiber from the powder.

 Haake internal mixer was employed to mix the fiber or the powder into the TPU matrix.
-The process took place at 60 rpm for 12 minutes at 190° C. The extruded polymer composite was then crushed into pellet by using a plastic crusher machine.
-Further to this, the polymer composite samples were prepared and put into pellets of 200 mm (L) × 200 mm (W) × 3 mm (T) molds.
-The samples were pre-heated at 190°C for 7 minutes then the mixture was pressed at a pressure of 95 kgf/cm3 for 3 minutes.
+The process was taken place at 60 rpm for 12 minutes at 190° C. The extruded polymer composite then crushed into pellet by using a plastic crusher machine.
+Furthermore, the polymer composite samples were prepared put the pellet into a 200 mm (L) × 200 mm (W) × 3 mm (T) mold.
+The samples were pre-heated at 190°C for 7 minutes then the mixture was press with pressure of 95 kgf/cm3 for 3 minutes.
 The samples then undertake cold press for 5 minutes.
-Finally, the specimen was cut according the required ASTM standard testing size by using the sample cutter
+Finally, the specimen was cut according the required ASTM standard testing size by using sample cutter